 Not only does the Community Development Department work to assist individuals in gaining access to programs, they also monitor the success of the programs and the short-term and lasting effects that the programs have on the Village of Rantoul.

 - Building Demolition - Funds through this program are provided to remove slum/blighting conditions dilapidated structures in lower-income neighborhoods in the community.

-- Rehabilitation - Learn more about Rental and Owner-Occupied Housing Rehabilitation.
+- Rehabilitation - Learn more about Owner-Occupied Housing Rehabilitation.

 - Social Services - Funds are provided to various social service agencies to offer programs and services to residents.
 Various services such as home care for senior citizens; dental care for Head-Start students; drug and alcohol abuse counseling; and GED classes have been provided.

 The Consolidated Plan is a document required by the U.S. Department of Housing & Urban Development (HUD) to assess the needs of a community; create strategies & goals to address those needs; and prioritize funding & programs to address & meet those goals.
 The original plan was amended in August 2013 to make changes that HUD requested along with reallocating funds.

 Annual Action Plan - 2017

 The Village of Rantoul, being an entitlement community with the U.S. Dept. of Housing & Urban Development must submit an Annual Action Plan in order to apply for Community Development Block Grant funding.
 The 2017 plan is the 5th annual plan of the 2013-2017 Consolidated Plan.
 It was approved by the Rantoul Village Board for submission to HUD on August 8, 2017.

 Consolidated Annual Performance & Evaluation Report - 2016